English

 Protests took place Sunday across Iran, including by retired coal miners in Kerman protesting the dwindling value of pensions failing to keep up with the cost of living.

-People with disabilities held rallies in Kermanshah, Mashhad, Qom and in the capital Tehran.
+People with disabilities held rallies in Kermanshah, Mashhad, Qom and the capital Tehran.
 They were protesting the failure of the state to implement Article 27 of the Disability Law, guaranteeing disabled people the right to employment.

 Other protests included one in Kahnuj.
-Around 70 students protested the poor state of the infrastructure of their village school in Sharikabad, by boycotting lessons.
+Around 70 students protested the poor state of the infrastructure of their village school in Sharikabad by boycotting lessons.

 Monday saw the fifth day of protests by around 350 workers at the Mahshahr Petrochemical Terminals and Oil Reservoirs Company who unload chemicals from ship’s tanks.
 They were demanding parity of conditions with workers in neighbouring companies and arrears of wages.